usgs/neic-glass3/doc/GlassConfiguration.md

 phase.

 ## Grid Configuration
-GLASS 3 uses detection grids (or webs) of nodes to NucleationDataThreshold detections.
+GLASS 3 uses detection grids (or webs) of nodes to nucleate detections.
 In general, there are two types of grids, Regional/Local grids, and Global grids.

 ## General Parameters